walterbrunetti/playground/README.md

 # playground
-A place to play with POCs
+A place to play with POCs.

-For more info follow readme under each project.
+More info under each project readme.